Wander Main Street.

 A name we earned the slow way — through good neighbours, good fish, and a Main Street that's still made of the same people who live on it.

-Read our storyA handful of local businesses go beyond annual dues to financially support the Chamber — funding our tourism marketing, our advocacy, and the Visitor Information Centre.
+Local businesses whose owners volunteer their time on our board — steering Chamber strategy, advocacy, and the Visitor Information Centre.
 Tip your hat next time you walk past.

 The Chamber supports more than sixty local businesses with networking, advocacy, marketing, and the chance to use the "Best Small Town" branding.
 We'd love to have you.